freeCodeCamp/i18n-curriculum/curriculum/challenges/german/21-a2-english-for-developers/learn-how-to-discuss-your-morning-or-evening-routine/655b37ecf9da446bd1dcff4f.md

 `On Sunday, I have a BLANK morning.
 I just stay at home and play some video games on my console.
 In the evening, I make dinner and go to sleep BLANK, because, on Monday, it is back to work again`

-## -blanks--
+## --blanks--

 `lazy`

-### --Feedback--
+### --feedback--

-Describes the relaxed nature of Sophie's Sunday morning.
+Beschreibt die entspannte Natur von Sophies Sonntagmorgen.

 ---

 `early`

-### --Feedback--
+### --feedback--

-Indicates the time Sophie chooses to go to sleep on Sunday evening.
+Gibt die Zeit an, zu der Sophie am Sonntagabend schlafen gehen möchte.

 # --scene--